 These are three of life’s most difficult words to say, but they are also three of the most powerful words we can utter.
 “I was wrong” breaks down barriers between people.
 It brings estranged people together.
 And it creates a climate where intimacy and love may flourish.
 You may be surprised how positively many people respond to the words, “I was wrong!”

 Naturally, it is a risk.
-But to admit when you’re wrong is not to confess that you’re a “bad” person —simply an honest one.
-Whole and happy lives are built by people who have learned the power of intimacy, in part, through the use of the words ‘I was wrong.’”
+But to admit when you’re wrong is not to confess that you’re a “bad” person.
+You’re simply an honest one.
+Whole and happy lives are built by people who have learned the power of intimacy, in part, through the use of the words ‘I was wrong.'”

 The other three words that carry so much power in our marriages that we want you to consider this week are “I forgive you.”
 These are linked so closely to “I was wrong” that when they are combined they are probably the six most powerful words we will ever use in our marriage.

-Bill and Pam Farrell in their book, Every Marriage is a Fixer-Upper (Harvest House Publishers), offer some insight on these three words:
+Bill and Pam Farrell in their book, The 10 Best Decisions a Couple Can Make: Bringing Out the Best in Your Relationship, offer some insight on these three words.

 1. I forgive (name of person) for (offense that was committed).